All applications reviewed in their entirety

 Learn more about health insurance options at the U of M

 Student Services Fee

 Students enrolled in 6 or more credits for fall and spring semester or 3 or more credits for summer term must pay a student services fee in addition to tuition.
 This fee provides students with access to various campus resources and services.
-These include but are not limited to: University-sponsored Student Health Benefit Plan, Boynton Health Services, Student Conflict Resolution Center, University Recreation & Wellness Center, University Student Legal Services.
+These include but are not limited to: University-sponsored Student Health Benefit Plan, Boynton Health, Student Conflict Resolution Center, Student Counseling Services, University Recreation & Wellness Center, and University Student Legal Services.

 Students must review their University account (via MyU portal) each semester to ensure they have been assessed this fee to avoid interruption to these resources and services.
 If you are not being assessed the Student Services Fee automatically, you are required to complete the Student Services Fee Assessment Request form to be issued to the fee.
 Failure to comply could result in removal from course enrollment.

 Students in the Center for Allied Health Programs must comply with specific requirements within their program and within the health sciences (see the list of requirements below).
 Once students are admitted to their program they will receive instructions to meet compliance requirements and continue to meet them throughout the program.

 Information and instructions about each item of compliance will be included in your Welcome Letter.

 - Vaccination and Immunization Requirements for Learners in the Health Sciences

 - Tuberculosis Skin Test (TST) of chest x-ray